What is the Equality Model of prostitution?

 The promoters of the newly rebranded Equality Model of prostitution have launched their U.S. campaign in New York.
 Despite evidence demonstrating that this model contributes to exploitation and makes sex work more dangerous, the Equality Model New York project has decided to push forward with their entrapment-focused legislation.

 It’s not too late to stop New York from enacting this harmful partial decriminalization legislation!
-You can help by contacting the State Senators who are sponsoring bill S6040, Sex Trade Survivors Justice & Equality Act.
+You can help by contacting the State Senators who are sponsoring bill S6040, Sex Trade Survivors Justice and Equality Act.
 Tell them you support protecting the safety of New York’s sex workers and demand that they keep the Equality Model out of New York State.